 The IHG Premier is not the only card that offers free nights, though.
 The cards below also offer free nights upon account approval, after account anniversaries, or after you spend a certain amount.

-If you don’t plan to always stay at the same hotel chain, consider a general travel rewards card such as The Platinum Card® from American Express or the Hotels.com® Rewards Visa® Credit Card instead.

-The American Express Platinum card offers 5 points / $1 spent on prepaid hotel reservations and airfare booked through AmexTravel.com (up to $500,000 spent per year).
+If you don’t plan to always stay at the same hotel chain, you should consider a general travel rewards card.
+A good example is The Platinum Card® from American Express, as it offers 5 points / $1 spent on prepaid hotel reservations and airfare booked through Amex Travel (up to $500,000 spent per year).

-In addition, you get complimentary Gold status in the Hilton and Marriott Bonvoy membership programs, which will give you room upgrades and opportunities to accelerate your earning of free nights, once enrolled.
+In addition, with the American Express Platinum card you get complimentary Gold status in the Hilton and Marriott Bonvoy membership programs.
+These benefits will give you room upgrades and opportunities to accelerate your earning of free nights, once enrolled.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.